mmbman/Katagiri/glossary.md

 ## Fukanzazengi

-*Fukanzazengi* – Dōgen's "Universal Recommendation for Zazen" – provides the cannonical guidance for practicing zazen in the [Soto Zen](glossary#soto-zen ) school.
+*Fukanzazengi* – Dōgen's "Universal Recommendation for Zazen" – provides the cannonical guidance for practicing zazen in the [Sōtō Zen](glossary#soto-zen ) school.
 It is often recited daily during [sesshins](glossary#sesshin).

 ## Fukutoku